nuelcruz1/static_website/README.md

-# my_static_web
+# Hosting a smart static website for N.C Innovative Hub on aws using terraform.
 Here’s my documentation for hosting a static café website using Terraform.
 Let me know if you need any modifications! 🚀

-Cafe Website Deployment using Terraform
+N.C Innovative Hub Website Deployment using Terraform

+ The Problem It Addresses
+As part of my project, I aimed to host a smart static website for the above company to leverage;

+Globally Accessibility: Ensuring fast load times for users worldwide.
+Secure: Protecting the website from common web exploits and ensuring data is transmitted securely.

+Cost-Effectiveness: Keeping hosting costs low while maintaining high availability and scalability.

+Security: Aid at avoiding security vulnerabilies.

+This project addresses these challenges by leveraging AWS services like S3, CloudFront, ACM, WAF, and CloudWatch to create a robust, secure, and scalable hosting solution tailored to your needs.

 This repository contains Terraform code to automate the deployment of a static website for a café using GitHub Pages.

-📁 static_website
+📁 N.C Innovative Hub smart website
- ├── 📄 main.tf        # Defines AWS resources
+ ├── 📄 s3.tf        # Defines AWS resources
  ├── 📄 variables.tf   # Input variables
  ├── 📄 outputs.tf     # Output values
  ├── 📄 provider.tf    # AWS provider configuration
- ├── 📄 index.html     # Café website homepage
+ ├── 📄 index.html     # N.C Innovative Hub website homepage
  ├── 📄 error.html     # Custom error page
+ ├── 📄 cloudfront.tf   #  Accelerate content delivery
+ ├── 📄 WAF     # Protect site for treat like Sql.
- ├── 📄 README.md      # Project documentation
+ ├── 📄 cloudwatch.tf   # create cloudwatch metric to monitor key performance

 Prerequisites
 GitHub account